RRZE-HPC/WINIC/DEV.md

 | E_UNSUPPORTED_ARCH      | error   | no  | Either LLVM Failed to detect the target, or this is an architectures other than x86, AArch64 and RISCV|
 | E_UNROLL_ANOMALY        | error   | yes | When unrolling the loop, the time per instruction increased significantly.
 The instruciton may still be measured manually.
 The cause for this is currently unknown|
 | E_UNREACHABLE           | error   | no  | Unreachable code executed.
 This should never happen.
 Please file a bug report if you encounter this. |

+## Safety

+MCInstPrinter->PrintInst can fail or even segfault if the operands are not set correctly.
+It is therefore only used in functions that are run in a subprocess.